takayoshiotake/BinaryConverter/README.md

 ## Adopting State of `BinaryParsable` and `Binarizable` Protocol

-I am adopting `BinaryCompatible` protocol to following types:
+We are adopting `BinaryParsable` and `Binarizable` protocol to following types:

 - UInt8
 - UInt16